Katsugachi/Woim-DEMO-Webport/README.md

 # Woim (Webport)
 For game site dev and such, just use woim.html and it should load up fine, do not fork this repo, **LFS WILL fail**. <br><br>
+No crediting required, as long as you use woim.html directly to load the game. <br>
 For users with internet wanting a downloadable copy, download woim.html and double click to run it.
 More details below. <br>
 A webport of the Woim demo, rebuilt and compiled to run directly inside modern desktop web browsers.
 <br><br>